Report all of your credit, debit card or cash sales income to HMRC using the Card Transaction Programme.

 You can tell HMRC about a disclosure relating to:

 - your own tax or partnership affairs (each partner will need to make their own disclosure)

-- your company’s tax affairs (if you are a director, or company secretary)
+- your company’s tax affairs (if you’re a director or company secretary)

-- someone else on their behalf (for example if you are a tax adviser or personal representative)
+- someone else on their behalf (for example if you’re a tax adviser or personal representative)

 Individuals and companies

-Agents should use the digital disclosure service to notify HMRC of your client’s disclosure.
-HMRC will then send you out a disclosure reference and a payment reference.
+If you’re an agent use the Agent DDS to notify HMRC of your client’s disclosure.
+We’ll then send you a DRN and a PRN.